ouspg/tls13tutorial/README.md

                  -trace -nocommands -tlsextdebug
 ```

-You can see the handshake data in `messages.log` file as unencrypted.
+You can see the handshake data in the `messages.log` file as unencrypted.

-Traffic secrets are in `secrets.log` file.
+Traffic secrets are in the `secrets.log` file.